x

 Bull Canyon

 We encounter Bull Canyon two times.
-Once here, at this trail junction and another time as we hike North of Murray Canyon, where we can see Bull Canyon emptying into Wolf Creek.
+Once here, at this trail junction and another time as we hike North of Murray Canyon, where we can see Bull Canyon in the Northwestern distance emptying into Wolf Creek.
 Check out this image of Bull Canyon and Highland Peak from just North of Murray Canyon.

-Highland Peak is the mountain making up the NE side of Bull Canyon, the East side of Noble Canyon, and the Western side of Wolf Creek.
-Highland and Silver Peaks are a visible landmark until we exit the headwaters of the East Carson River 25 trail miles to the South of here.
+Highland Peak is the mountain making up the NE side of Bull Canyon, the East side of Noble Canyon, and the Western mountain bounding Wolf Creek.
+Highland and Silver Peaks are a visible landmark until we exit the headwaters of the East Carson River 25 trail miles to the South of here when we cross the Carson Gap over to Wolf Creek Lake.

 4.47 miles South of Ebbetts Pass.